About |

-SEWASP (pronounced "see-wasp") provides adaptive alpine skiing and snowboard lessons for people with disabilities in southeastern Wisconsin and surrounding areas.
+SEWASP is a not-for-profit 501c(3) non-stock corporation licensed in Wisconsin as a charitable organization and is a member of Move United (previously Disabled Sports USA / DSUSA).
+We rely on contributions to support all functions of our ski school.
+Our mission is carried out with an all-volunteer board of directors and volunteer ski/snowboard instructors.
 "Adaptive" refers to the modified equipment and teaching techniques used to enable skiers and snowboarders to participate safely and as independently as possible.
 Instruction is generally provided at Alpine Valley Ski Resort near East Troy, Wisconsin (southwest of Milwaukee on I-43), on Thursday evenings from January through mid-March.
-SEWASP provides lessons for participants with all types of disabilities including:
+SEWASP provides lessons for participants with all types of disabilities including, but not limited to:

 The program provides adaptive ski equipment and equipment fitting.
 Equipment provided includes bi-skis and mono-skis for participants who may sit down when they ski.
-Some skiers have their own equipment.
-SEWASP is a collaborative effort, along with IndependenceFirst and the University of Wisconsin-Whitewater.
-SEWASP is a chapter of Disabled Sports USA. |
+Some skiers have their own equipment. |

 |